MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 -  From the **Run** menu, choose **Debug**.
 -  Click the **Play** button in the Visual Studio for Mac toolbar (just above the **Solution Explorer**).

-The app will build (if it hasn’t been built already), start in debug mode and display it's main interface window:
+The app will build (if it hasn’t been built already), start in debug mode and display its main interface window:

 [![](hello-mac-images/run02.png "Running the application")](hello-mac-images/run02.png#lightbox)